 top of page

-The Poco a Poco Kids' Diner in San Pedro Itzican Ricon area
+The Poco a Poco Children's Diner in San Pedro Itzicán Ricon area

-Poco a Poco Kids' Diner changed somewhat during 2023 when we moved the kitchen located at our old office in San Pedro, to the terrace area at Anita's new home.
-Here Anita organized feeding more than 160 children, five days a week for either breakfast or lunch (March 2024).
+Poco a Poco's Children's Diner moved in 2023 from our old office in San Pedro, to the terrace area at Anita's home.
+Here Anita organized feeding more than 120 children, five days a week for either breakfast or lunch.

-This location is not ideal in the long term because this has caused some security issues for Anita, so the Kids' Diner has now moved to our new Community Center just across the road.
-Our inauguration event is being organized for April 24 at 1:00 pm.
-But the kids are already using the space.
-(It's so exciting for us to see this!)
+This location was not ideal in the long term because of security issues for Anita, so the Children's Diner has now moved to our new Community Center just across the road.
+(Our inauguration event was held on May 6.)
+It's wonderful to see the new dining area, with the new chairs and tables that Empressa Oxxo donated to us.

-The other five kids kitchens that were initially set up and organized by Anita, are now run by CreSer A.C.
+The kids kitchens that were initially set up and organized by Anita, are now run by CreSer A.C.
 (Grow, Create, Believe).
 They receive funding from Foodbank Lakeside towards the cost of the food for those kitchens.
-In addition, they receive funds to distribute despensas (food packages) for renal patients and to the elderly.
+They also receive funds to distribute despensas (food packages) for renal patients and to the elderly.

 CreSer leaders are teaching permaculture and many other exciting programs to educate people in the community.
 We appreciate what they are doing to help the communities.

-When we started the kids' kitchens in 2020, an amazing team of volunteer mothers in San Pedro did the cooking, feeding more than 100 children, five days a week.
-The program grew and grew to other locations, and now stipends are paid to the cooks.
+When we started feeding the children in 2020, an amazing team of volunteer mothers in San Pedro did the cooking, feeding more than 100 children, five days a week.
+When the program grew to other locations, stipends are now paid to the cooks.
+It's a lot of work.

 During early Covid, when things shut down completely in mid-March 2020, people were desperate for food.
 Poco a Poco provided despensas (basic food supplies) to over 1,900 families - each week.
-Thanks to the wonderful support from FoodBank Lakeside and other generous donors, the despensas (food packages) we were giving out each week, included 1 kg each of rice, beans, lentils, as well as fruits and vegetables.
+Thanks to the support from FoodBank Lakeside and many generous donors, the despensas (food packages) we were giving out each week, included 1 kg each of rice, beans, lentils, as well as fruits and vegetables.
 FoodBank Lakeside still continue to help the renal patients with food despensas.
-From mid March 2020, until mid-August 2020 we were paying out over 105,000 pesos each week to pay for food (over $6,000 US a week).
 When people started to go back to work in August 2020, the focus returned to the needs of the children.

-One special group donates towards buying chickens for the food for the dining programs.
+One special group donates towards buying chickens for the food.
 The group is called the "Chicken Chicks & Roosters".
-These donors generously pre-pay to provide chickens to be purchased for the meals.
+These donors generously pre-pay to pay for chickens to be purchased for the meals.

 Our grateful thanks to these donors and Rita Phillips and Sandi Lindsay, who coordinate the Los Sabinos "Chicken Chicks and Roosters".
 But we need more funding to include adding chicken to the weekly meals ... and we need more Chicken Chicks & Roosters!